 Rick Kaselj Interviewed about Exercise Rehabilitation & Shoulder Injuries

 What Can a Fitness Professional Do With a Client with a Shoulder Injury?

 Belton: Rick, let’s talk about shoulders, for example.
 I’ve got a client that has some shoulder issues.
-I don’t want lag time.
-I don’t want to not see them for four months.
-They may lose interest.
+I don’t want lag time and see them for four months; they may lose interest.
 What are ways that maybe you and I can work together?

-Rick: There’s a number of things you can do with the shoulder.
-If you start off with the lower body, they’re completely clear to do everything when it comes to the lower body.
-If you’re getting them to do squats or lunges, you just limit the upper body movement.
+Rick: There are several things you can do with the shoulder.
+If you start with the lower body, they’re apparent to do everything when it comes to the lower body.
+You limit the upper body movement if you get them to do squats or lunges.

-Now when they get to the shoulder, you can go back to the start when it comes to the shoulder.
+Now when they get to the shoulder, you can go back to the start when comes to the shoulder.
 You can start working on scapular stabilizers.
 Which is super important, and it’s very much like the core in the low back.
-The core in the abdominal area, when you get a back injury, stops working properly.
+When you get a back injury, the body in the abdominal area stops working correctly.
 The same thing happens in the shoulder.
 When you get an injury, the scapular stabilizing muscles stop working.
-So you need to work on those muscles.
+So it would help if you worked on those muscles.

 Then the second thing is you can modify the exercise that you get them to do.
-And a big part of it is just limiting range of motion.
-So you can get them to do movements that limit abduction.
-Because that puts a lot of stress on the shoulder, especially when it’s injured.
+And a big part of it is just limiting the range of motion.
+So you can get them to do movements that define abduction because that significantly puts a lot of stress on the shoulder when injured.
 And you can minimize flexion.

 I hope you enjoyed the interview!